-It’s not about us as individuals, just like Barista at either Costa or Starbucks, although it will eventually affect people as indivuduals.
+It’s not about us as individuals, just like Barista at either Costa or Starbucks, although it will eventually affect people as individuals.

-And bringing all this to light shouldn’t offend anyone, in actual fact it is helping them out.
-Even when they realise that they have been in the ‘wrong’ system to date, it’s okay as God knows each person’s heart and their personal salvation and walk with God; just like a good Barista is still a good Barista in whatever system.
+And bringing all this to light shouldn’t offend anyone; in fact, it helps them out.
+Even when they realise that they have been in the ‘wrong’ system to date, it’s okay as God knows each person’s heart and personal salvation and walks with God; just like a good Barista is still a good Barista in whatever system.

 Smelling the Coffee

-Firstly, realise that it’s about a set of values and ways that are separate to individuals.
-People just fall in line and follow these, and in a spiritual sense, actually end up worshiping these and the originator of the systems.
+Firstly, realise that it’s about a set of values and ways that are separate from individuals.
+People fall in line and follow these, and in a spiritual sense, actually, end up worshipping these and the originator of the systems.

-People can therefore be fine themselves, but simply be in the wrong set-up.
-By simply re-adjusting to the correct one then they are in line with what they actually truly believe.
+People can therefore be fine themselves but be in the wrong set-up.
+By simply re-adjusting to the correct one, they are in line with what they truly believe.

 Therefore, these worldly systems, values, traditions, and ways are ultimately controlled by spiritual powers.
-Over time the practical expressions of these will therefore evolve and change, but the same master is behind them all.
+These practical expressions will evolve and change over time, but the same master is behind them all.

-A good example of this in the bible is reference to Babylon, with specific instruction to God's people to come out of it.
+A good example of this in the bible is Babylon's reference, with specific instruction to God's people to come out of it.

 And fourthly, it all goes back to our own personal relationship with Christ Jesus.
 That’s what counts, and that’s what will save and protect us.

-The challenge then is whether we’re going to let Him work His will through us, and even though we may not realise that we have been in the wrong ‘system’, it's okay if we’re honest and we truly want to follow His ways going forward.
+The challenge then is whether we’re going to let Him work His will through us, and even though we may not realise that we have been in the wrong ‘system,’ it's okay if we’re honest and we truly want to follow His ways from now on.